alberto56/dcycleblog/_posts/2022-04-19-phone-verification-drupal.md

   - /node/2022-04-19/
 ---

-When allowing users to input phone numbers in Drupal, you might want to make sure that they actually have access to phone number they are using, rather than being allowed to input any random phone number.
+When allowing users to input phone numbers in Drupal, you might want to make sure that they actually have access to the phone number they are using, rather than being allowed to input any random phone number.

-In practice, when a user claims to have access to a phone number, we want to design a system that sends a one-time code to the user by SMS, and for the user to enter that code on our site, telling us that the user's phone number has been verified as belonging to them.
+In practice, when a user claims to have access to a phone number, we want to design a system that sends a one-time code to the user by SMS, and for the user to enter that code on our site, telling us that the user's phone number has been verified as belonging to them (or, rather, that they have access to incoming SMS messages).

 In this article we will choose an SMS provider, introduce a series of modules which allow phone number verification, and make sure we store our provider API keys in a relatively secure way.